seraogianluca/RoomBooking/README.md

 7) [Description of the application implementation.](/docs/Implementation.md)
 8) [Short manual of usage of the application.](/docs/Manual.md)

+## Notes

+Please insert the MySQL username and password in the `persistence.xml` file before running.

 ## Credits

 Application designed and developed by Barigliano Lorenzo, Gómez Marsha, Mazzini Matilde, Serao Gianluca.